 In addition, the Co-Lawyers could bring claims relating to their service contracts before an arbitrator appointed from among the ECCC's International Judges.
 Ten such contractual claims were filed.
-The decisions on these contractual claims are available on the UNAKRT website.

 4.4.2.1.
 Co-Lawyers and their teams

 In representing Charged Persons and Accused before the ECCC, the National and International Co-Lawyers were assisted by legal consultants, case managers, case assistants, evidence analysts, and interns.
 Together, they were referred to as the "defence team".